LEGAL DEFINITION OF A “wobbler” IN CALIFORNIA LAW

 Also, some offenses can oscillate between being misdemeanors and infractions.
 The “woblettes” of misdemeanors and infractions are discussed in section 7.

-When Can A “Wobbler” Be Reduced From a Felony To a Misdemeanor?
+Under What Circumstances Can A “Wobbler” Offense Be Reduced From a Felony To a Misdemeanor?

 Depending on the circumstances, a California wobbler crime can be reduced to a misdemeanor in four stages: Here are the followings:

 - During a preliminary hearing for felony charges,